reactperfstrategy/projects/README.md

 If your company has no response time standards.. then there will never be a problem.
 This isn't a let off....
 It's a bad practice.

 As an aside, if your company does not have standards in this area, try and impress upon them that the business will use their subjective views to make things uncomfortable.
-Or... try and impress upon them what response times be...
+Or... try and impress upon them what response times should be...

 1. Login < 2 seconds
 1. Navigation < 1 second
-1. Acquiring data S(Imple < 2 seconds)  (We recognise that the above might conflict with this)
+1. Acquiring data (Simple < 2 seconds -- We recognise that the above might conflict with this)
-1. Cancelling out of dialogues -- even after a DB update < 1 second
+1. Cancelling out of dialogues -- Immediate (This is here because of poorly designed behaviour causing Redux store changes that require data re-acquisition on a cancel.)
+Remember what we said about... just do it... then fix later?
+That is wrong.
+Do it right first.

 For longer running transactions, always put up a Spinner.
 Did you know that a Spinner convinces the user that your app is 10% quicker?